-Some Direct Cremation plans are more flexible than others, some do not offer any flexibility, so it is important to make the right choice.
+Some Direct Cremation plans are more flexible than others, some do not offer any flexibility, so it is crucial to make the right choice.
 Even more importantly, many of them do not offer a guarantee that the cost of cremation will be fully covered, which is a strong reason for working with us.
 It is an interesting and developing market, but the plans are not all the same.
-There is a definite place in the funeral plan market for them, but it is a niche area and it is certain that some of those left behind will find it a strange and upsetting choice, especially if there is no advance warning.
+There is a definite place in the funeral plan market for cremation without a ceremony, but it is a niche area and it is certain that some of those left behind will find it a strange and upsetting choice, especially if there is no advance warning.

 But you do need our advice because the terms and conditions of the various direct cremation plans are very different, and a lot of people’s plans will create an unexpected extra bill when they are used.
 Our independent advice costs you nothing, all we ask is that you use our paperwork if you accept our recommendation.

-The providers we have tracked down who offer prepaid direct cremation plans are, in no particular order: (do bear in mind that not all will operate in Scotland or Northern Ireland.)
+The providers we have tracked down who offer a prepaid direct cremation plan are, in no order: (do bear in mind that not all will operate in Scotland or Northern Ireland.)

-For advice on choosing the most suitable Direct Cremation plan, use the form below or just give us a call on 0800 0588 240.
+For advice on choosing the most suitable prepaid Direct Cremation plans (UK), use the form below or just give us a call on 0800 0588 240.
 We will provide cost information, and a formal written recommendation for the cremation without a ceremony (or other plan) and quote for the plan we believe suits your needs.
 No sales pitch, just read and review the full details before making your own decision.

 1. “I want to feel in control of my own funeral.”
-(Any prepaid funeral plan helps there – it doesn’t need to be a direct cremation).
+(Any prepaid funeral plan helps there – they don’t need to be direct cremation plans).

 2. “I want my friends and family to be free to remember me in their own way, at a time and place of their own choosing.”
 But will they be happy with the choice being yours, not theirs?
 Do you want to allow a little flexibility?

 3. “I don’t want my family to be burdened with excessive funeral costs.”
 Again, any prepaid funeral plan helps there, but cremation without a ceremony is certainly the cheapest.

 4. “I want to make sure there are no arguments over my funeral when I’m not there to settle them.”
 OK, fair point – but will they blame you or each other if they don’t agree with you?
 Passions run very high when people die, and lashing out is common if there is no service.

 6. “Some of my family don’t get on with each other, for that reason I don’t want any fuss around my funeral.”
 We’re not sure whether it will prevent the fuss or make it worse!

 7. “I don’t have any close family and most of my friends have passed away.”
-This may well be a good reason for using a direct cremation plan, or if family live thousands of miles away and it would cost a fortune for them to attend AND they understand.
+This may well be a good reason for using direct cremation plans, or if family live thousands of miles away and it would cost a fortune for them to attend AND they understand.

 8. “I believe the physical disposal of my body can be kept separate from a Memorial Service.”
 Sound sentiments if family and friends understand.